Philosophy, Computing, and Artificial Intelligence

 Events and actions change state.
 A fluent is a state that can change over time.

-The rule, then, in the fox's KB for "obtain(Agent, Object)" says in part that "obtain(Agent, Object)" is true if the event "beNear(Agent, Object)" happens. "beNear" and "pickUp" are written in lower camel case.
+The rule, then, in the fox's KB for "obtain(Agent, Object)" says in part that "obtain(Agent, Object)" is true if the event "beNear(Agent, Object)" happens. "beNear" and "pickUp" are in lower camel case.
 This practice writes without spaces or punctuation.
 The first word is in lower case.
-Subsequent words begin with an upper case letter.
+Subsequent words begin in upper case.

 1. KB ← KBo; /* KBo are the initial beliefs */